Two decades after the unspeakable terrorism attacks on Sept. 11, 2001, the nation has reached another terrible crossroads.

 Republican lawmakers in key battleground states engaged in schemes to send fake slates of Trump electors to Congress, even though Biden was the certified Electoral College winner, with the sole purpose of installing Trump as president.

-The campaign to subvert our national elections has continued through measures enacted in Republican-controlled states to supress voting or disenfranchise minority groups.
+The campaign to subvert our national elections has continued through measures enacted in Republican-controlled states to suppress voting or disenfranchise minority groups.

 The continued polarization of the nation has been stoked by right-leaning media outlets, led by Fox News, that nightly inflame anti-democratic sentiment and harden violent elements bent on the violent overthrow of our government.